B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   referring to exact matches.
 Whenever several CDSs from the same genome match a single or multiple alleles of the same locus with 100% DNA similarity during the first DNA sequence comparison, the *NIPHEM* tag is attributed.
+- *PAMA* - PAralogous MAtch.
+Attributed to CDSs that are highly similar to more than one locus.
+  This type of classification allows the identification of groups of similar loci in the schema that are classified as paralogous loci and listed in the ``paralogous_counts.tsv`` and ``paralogous_loci.tsv`` files.

 .. image:: http://i.imgur.com/4VQtejr.png
 	:width: 700px
 	:align: center

-- *ALM* - alleles 20% larger than the length mode of the distribution of the matched loci (CDS length > (locus length mode + locus length mode * 0.2)) (see image below).
+- *ALM* - Alleles 20% Larger than the length Mode of the distribution of the matched loci (CDS length > (locus length mode + locus length mode * 0.2)) (see image below).
   This determination is based on the currently identified set of alleles for a given locus.
   It is important to remember that, although infrequently, the mode may change as more alleles for a given locus are called and added to a schema.
-- *ASM* - similar to *ALM* but for alleles 20% smaller than the length mode distribution of the matched loci (CDS length < (locus length mode - locus length mode * 0.2)).
+- *ASM* - similar to *ALM* but for Alleles 20% Smaller than the length Mode distribution of the matched loci (CDS length < (locus length mode - locus length mode * 0.2)).
 As with *ALMs* it is important to remember that, although infrequently, the mode may change as more alleles for a given locus are called and added to a schema.